On The Evaluation of Collision Probability along a Path: A

 \subsubsection{Ground Truth}

-To compute what we take as the ground truth we perform a Montecarlo simulation, consisting of $10000$ trials, for each of the $30$ cases in scrutiny.
-At the start of each trial a random sample $\mu_O^*$ is taken from $\mathcal{N}(x|\mu_O,\Sigma_T)$ and, given a discretization resolution $ds$ for the curvilinear parameter $s$, at each step if $|\mu_i(s) - \mu_O^*| \leq r_r+r_o$ then the simulation has stopped and a collision is registered.
-From the Montecarlo's results we compute the probability ground-truth $P_T(C)$ for each of the inquired scenarios.
+To compute what we take as the ground truth, we perform a Monte Carlo simulation, consisting of $10^4$ trials, for each of the $30$ cases in scrutiny.
+At the start of each trial a random sample $\mu_0^*$ is taken from $\mathcal{N}(x|\mu_O,\Sigma_T)$\footnote{via the MATLAB function mvrnd()}, representing the actual position of the obstacle for the simulation.
+Afterwards, given a discretization resolution $ds$ for the curvilinear parameter $s$, at each step if $|\mu_i(s) - \mu_O^*| \leq r_r+r_o$ then the simulation has stopped and a collision is registered.
+The steps of this computation are fully enumerated in \Cref{app:A} (\cref{alg:groundtruth}), where we also include procedures for other assumptions.
+From the Monte Carlo simulation results we compute the probability ground-truth $P_T(C)$ for each of the inquired scenarios.

+We compute the Monte Carlo simulation for $\mu_B$ under H1 H2 H3 to make their differences apparent.
+In this experiment the covariance parameter $\sigma$ lives in a logarithmic range $\left[10^{-3}, \ 10^{0}\right]$ and the radius $r$ of the combined object is varied linearly in $\left[ 0.1, \ 1\right]$.